 (ii) Within the major geographies of the Company, goodwill has been assigned to cash generating unit groupings, representing the lowest level in which goodwill is monitored for internal reporting purposes.
-The Company does not allocate insignificant amounts of goodwill and indefinite life intangible assets across multiple cash generating unit groupings.
+The Company does not allocate insignificant amounts of goodwill across multiple cash generating unit groupings.
 Goodwill is tested for impairment by comparing the carrying value of each cash generating unit grouping to which goodwill has been assigned to its recoverable amount as follows:

-20 119 2 018
+2019

 Canada

-Group Customer \$ 1,470 \$ 1,460
+Group Customer \$ 1,452 \$ 1,470

-Individual Customer 2,548 2,531
+Individual Customer 2,539 2,548

-Europe
+Europe 2,395 2,282

-Insurance and Annuities 2,282 2,325

-United States

-Corporate (1) - 19

-Total \$ 6,300 \$ 6,335
+Total \$ 6,386 \$ 6,300